 If only shareholder profit margins are used, the planned profit margins will no longer be split (generally) 80/20 between policyholder and shareholder.
 The policyholder planned profit margins will be greater than 80%, which is allowed under the Life Act, LPS 340 and AASB 1038.
 During the time that the asymmetric risk reserve is greater than zero, and therefore future profit margins are not split 80/20 between policyholder and shareholder, reported profits are not released 80/20 between policyholder and shareholder.
 The shareholder would not be able to recover this deviation from the 80/20 split of profits in future years.
-However, a decrease in the asymmetric risk reserve would be allocated 100% to the future shareholder profits.
+However, a decrease in the asymmetric risk reserve most or some of the initial reduction in future shareholder profits.
 The shareholder could then recover most or some of the initial reduction in future shareholder profit margins.